frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/notifications.md

 A Slack webhook URL is a URL pointing directly to a Slack channel.

-In order to generate webhook URLs, you need to create a new Slack App:
+To generate webhook URLs, you need to create a new Slack App:

 1. Go to https://api.slack.com/slack-apps.
 2. Click on "Create a Slack App".